 The platelet-rich fibrin was first developed in France by Choukroun et al. (2000) 28 for use in the field of oral and maxillofacial surgery.
 It is a second-generation platelet concentrate which contains platelets and growth factors in the form of fibrin membranes prepared from the patient’s own blood, free of any anticoagulant or other artificial biochemical modifications.
 It is one of the simplest and inexpensive methods of obtaining autologous platelet concentrate [centrifugation protocol (2700 rpm, 12 min)].
 PRF has a dense fibrin network containing ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……….

 Advantages of PRF over PRP:

 - Simplified and cost-effective process.

 - Use of bovine thrombin and anticoagulants is not required.

 - More efficient cell migration and proliferation.

-- PRF has supportive effect on immune system.
+- PRF has a supportive effect on the immune system.